Allie Reynolds: New York Yankees (1947–1954)

-On October 11, 1946, Reynolds was traded to the New York Yankees for second baseman Joe Gordon.
+On October 11, 1946, the Indians traded Reynolds to the New York Yankees for second baseman Joe Gordon.
 A possible trade was speculated throughout the 1946 season.
 The Yankees had a wealth of infield talent, but needed pitching help.
-The Indians were managed by player-manager Lou Boudreau who played shortstop, but they needed help at second base.
+The Indians were managed by player-manager Lou Boudreau, who played shortstop, but they needed help at second base.
 Cleveland wanted Gordon and offered the Yankees any pitcher on their staff, with the exception of Bob Feller.
 Yankee executive Larry MacPhail discussed the potential trade with Yankees star Joe DiMaggio.
 Though MacPhail initially wanted Red Embree, DiMaggio replied: "Take Reynolds.
 I'm a fastball hitter, but he can buzz his hard one by me any time he has a mind to."

-He promptly became the Yankees' best pitcher, recording the highest winning percentage in the AL in his first season as a Yankee.
+Reynolds promptly became the Yankees' best pitcher, recording the highest winning percentage in the AL in his first season as a Yankee.
 In 1949, joined by Vic Raschi and Eddie Lopat, he was a star of a Yankee team that won the first of five consecutive league championships, a feat that had never been achieved before.
 He played many important roles for those teams.
 In his first six years with the Yankees he averaged over 232 innings, 17.5 wins, and 14 complete games.
 As a swingman, he averaged 26 games started and 9 games finished per season.

 In 1950, Reynolds won 16 games, even though he pitched with bone chips in his elbow for the entire season.
 His remarkable 1951 season began under very difficult conditions.
 Floating chips in his elbow prevented him from throwing a single pitch in spring training.
 He was resigned to having surgery which would have cost him at least half of the season.
 Dr. George Bennett of Johns Hopkins University recommended against surgery.
 Reynolds appeared in his first game one week after the season started.